Tariq-Hashim/Portfolio-Projects/README.md

 The highest usage for members is observed on Wednesday, followed closely by Tuesday and Thursday.
 This further supports the hypothesis of weekday commuting or regular usage.
 ### Weekend peak for casuals:
 Casual riders exhibit a distinct peak on Saturday, with Sunday being the second most popular day.
 This reinforces their preference for weekend usage.
+## Recommendations:
+### Offer Flexible Membership Options:
+Provide a variety of membership plans to accommodate different usage needs and budgets.
+### Offer Weekend-Specific Membership Plans:
+Consider creating flexible membership plans that cater to weekend usage patterns.
+### Educate on Membership Perks:
+Clearly communicate the benefits of membership, such as cost savings, priority access, and rewards.